viaBlock/atn_setup/README.md

 Original source code is stored inside git repository hosted on GitHub: https://github.com/viablock/atn.git

-There is not need to download code directly since [setup.sh](https://github.com/viaBlock/atn_setup/raw/master/setup.sh) will do the download for you.
+There is no need to download code directly since the script [setup.sh](https://github.com/viaBlock/atn_setup/raw/master/setup.sh) will automatically do it.

 ## Setup packet dump